thecointech/thecoin/docs/deployment.md

 TheCoin is (currently) a series of micro-services connected together.

-## Prepare to deploy
+## System setup require prior to deployment

-Each deployment app (rates/broker/site) needs a GAE configuration.
+Each deployment app (rates/broker/site/nft) needs a GAE configuration.
 In the appropriate environment file for each configuration.
 See https://medium.com/google-cloud/how-to-use-multiple-accounts-with-gcloud-848fdb53a39a for how to create new configs.

 Set the variables to the name of the config in the env file for the appropriate deployment.
 Eg, if you create a config for deploying rates-service to the prodtest project, in the prodtest file set: